 6. English Lop

-The English Lop is another long-eared rabbit that typically has brown spots over a white coat.
+The English Lop is a long-eared rabbit that typically has brown spots over a white coat.
 In some cases, though, they can have a predominately brown coat of fur.
-This bunny is energetic and affectionate, plus they like to play with toys.
+This bunny is energetic and affectionate, and they like to play with toys.

 - See also: Plush Lop Rabbit